 He farmed out a couple of songs to bassist John Entwistle, both of which involved the violent and sexual abuse of the album’s protagonist.
 Townshend later said that he had been abused as a boy.
 Because he didn’t want to deal with this aspect of his past at the time, he subconsciously left those tunes for John to write, who penned "Cousin Kevin" and "Fiddle About" in a darkly humorous manner.

 As the Who began recording Tommy in late-’68, the story came together.
 A boy who witnessed a tragic death as a child goes catatonic and becomes deaf, dumb and blind.
 We hear about his trials and tribulations growing up, before Tommy becomes cured with the smashing of his image in a mirror.
 He turns into a messianic celebrity who is adored by hordes of followers until he starts to preach about simple living.
-They reject Tommy, who recedes back into his inner world.
+They reject Tommy, who recedes into his inner world.

 Feeling that he had captured most of what was happening in his head, Townshend played a rough version of the album for critic Nik Cohn, who was not as impressed with the scope of Tommy.
 The two discussed Cohn’s reaction and concluded that the serious tragedies of the story could be lightened by the presence of a breezier tune.